APACTestDrive/CloudNative_AppDev/200-DEVCSlab.md

 In this exercise, we will:

 - Create and configure a Developer Cloud Service (DevCS) Project
-- Configure storage for uploading project archives
-- Import project data
+- Import code from existing Git repository
 - Create and configure build jobs and deploy configurations
 - Deploy the JET UI frontend to JCS
 - Deploy the Node.js Reward Service to ACCS
-- Explore Issue Tracking, Agile development, Release Management and Source Code Management

-## Create a Developer Cloud Project and Configure CI/CD Pipeline
+## Create a Developer Cloud Project and Import The Code Repositories

 ### **STEP 1**: Create a DevCS Project